Mercury-HPC/Mercury-HPC.github.io/docs/user/cancel.md

 a completion queue.
 When an RPC forward operation completes, the *get output* call is passed that same handle to retrieve output arguments, deserializes them.
-Note that the handle can be safely re-used after completion (or cancelation) to issue another RPC to the same target.
+Note that the handle can be safely re-used after completion (or cancellation) to issue another RPC to the same target.
 When the user no longer needs to operate on a given handle, it can be explicitly destroyed; a reference count provides operation safety.

-## RPC cancelation
+## RPC cancellation

-In that context, Mercury’s RPC cancelation can be defined so that:
+In that context, Mercury’s RPC cancellation can be defined so that:

 -   No explicit tracking of handles is required (user calls `HG_Destroy()`).